bitzesty/vigilion-scanner/README.md

 Logging:

-Production logs are streamed to papertrail (credentials are in lastpass)
+Staging & Production logs are streamed to papertrail (credentials are in lastpass user`matt+prod@vigilion.com`)

-`matt+staging@vigilion.com`

 ## Scanning Flow